Mimi's Organic Eats » Recipes » Cookies

 Yes, if you don't want to use nuts, then you can just leave them out!
 If you don't have pecans, you could also use walnuts instead.

 These are best stored in a cool dry place.
 Preferably just out on a plate on your countertop is best!
-They will be eaten up right away!
+Because these have such a high butter content, they stay fresh for many, many days compared to regular cookies.

 Dough